Make transparency

 Entertainment and media layoffs rose 18% in 2025, with over 17,000 jobs cut across television, film, broadcast, news, and streaming.1 McKinsey estimates that $10 billion of US content spend will be addressable by some form of AI by 2030, with up to $60 billion in revenues potentially redistributed as AI reaches mass adoption.2 AI use in production is growing across the industry, at every budget level and format.

 AI use itself is not the issue.
-The market simply has no shared way to distinguish human creative work from AI-generated content.
-Without that mechanism, a film made entirely by human artists and crew cannot credibly assert the premium that provenance should command.
-Buyers cannot verify what they are acquiring.
+The market has no shared way to tell human creative work from AI-generated content.
+A film made entirely by human artists and crew has no way to say so and be believed.
+Buyers cannot check what they are acquiring.
 Audiences cannot make informed choices.
-And the market loses its ability to price human-made work differently from AI-generated content.
+And nobody can price a film on how it was made.

 Only one in four people would be happy to consume content without knowing whether AI played a part.